 Vermont Fraternal Lodges

-Across Vermont's 21 communities with fraternal lodges, you'll find 8 Elks, 6 Moose, 10 Eagles, 4 Knights of Columbus, 4 Lions.
-The most active cities include Rutland, South Burlington, Bennington.
+Across Vermont's 21 communities with fraternal lodges, you'll find 8 Elks, 6 Moose, 10 Eagles, 4 Knights of Columbus.
+The most active cities include South Burlington, Bennington, Rutland.

 Each lodge serves as a vital community hub offering fellowship, charitable programs, service projects, and social activities for members and their families.
 Whether you're new to fraternal organizations or a longtime member seeking a new lodge, Vermont's fraternal community welcomes you.